 Tourism Australia is the Australian Government agency responsible for attracting international visitors to Australia, both for leisure and business events.
-Tourism Australia is based in Sydney, Australia and is active in around 16 key markets and activities include advertising, PR and media programs, trade shows and industry programs, consumer promotions, online communications and consumer research.
+Tourism Australia is based in Sydney, Australia and is active in around 16 key markets.
+Our activities include advertising, PR and media programs, trade shows and industry programs, consumer promotions, online communications and consumer research.

 This Policy is intended to help you understand:

 A. What information Tourism Australia collects about you

 B. How Tourism Australia collects information about you

 C. How Tourism Australia uses and discloses information about you

 D. How Tourism Australia transfers information we collect internationally

 E. How Tourism Australia stores and secures information we collect

 F. How to access and control your information